A GUIDE TO AFRICA

 6. The Fat Fish, Plettenberg Bay

-The Fat Fish can be found in both George and Plettenberg Bay.
+The Fat Fish can be found in both George and Plettenberg Bay and is arguably one of the best Garden Route restaurants.
 The Plettenberg Bay restaurant promises sea views and al fresco dining.
 The menu is predominantly seafood based and carefully curated.
 As a result it boasts a wide range of dishes, tapas and sushi.
 Dishes cater to everyone from vegetarians to adventurous eaters and comfort foodies.
 So there really is something for everyone!
 The menu itself is quirky, printed in the format of a newspaper.
 Tapas include Cajun baby squid, soused salmon and arancini.
 For mains, try the grilled prawns, roast monkfish tail, or green pea and ricotta whole wheat linguine.

 7. Fynboshoek Cheesefarm, Storm’s River

-A unique dining experience, Fynboshoek Cheesefarm has no menu but rather relies on seasonal and homegrown produce.
+Out of all the Garden Route restaurants, Fynboshoek Cheesefarm offers a unique dining experience.
+They have no menu but rather rely on seasonal and homegrown produce.
 The restaurant is situated approximately 7kms from Storm’s River Bridge and is open only for lunch, so booking is essential!
 They serve handpicked salads and freshly baked breads alongside raw Fynboshoek goat and cow milk cheeses.
 For dessert, a baked dessert is served alongside home-made ice-cream.
 Expect an intimate, authentic experience with award-winning food and beautiful surroundings.